Autodesk-Forge/forge-php-client/README.md

 $result = $apiInstance->createActivity($activity);
 ```

+## API Documentation

+You can get the full documentation for the API on the [Developer Portal](https://developer.autodesk.com/)

-## Documentation for API Endpoints
+### Documentation for API Endpoints

-All URIs are relative to *https://developer.api.autodesk.com*
+All URIs are relative to https://developer.api.autodesk.com/.
+For example, the *createBucket* URI is 'https://developer.api.autodesk.com/oss/v2/buckets'.

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------